dgknbtl/ts-stack-nuxt/README.md

-# ts-stack-next
+# ts-stack-nuxt
-A comprehensive Docker-based development environment for modern web applications using TypeScript on both client and server sides, with Node.js, Express, MongoDB, and Next.js.
+A comprehensive Docker-based development environment for modern web applications using TypeScript on both client and server sides, with Node.js, Express, MongoDB, and Nuxt.
 This repository serves as a kick-start template for new full-stack projects.

 ## Tech Stack
 ### Client
-- Next.js
+- Nuxt
 - ESLint
 - Husky
 - Lint-staged